glaciercoder/ControlTheory/FeedbackControl.md

    We can get a equivalent condition  of BIBO:

-   > The system with impluse response being h(t) is BIBO-stable if and only-if:
+   > The system with impulse response being h(t) is BIBO-stable if and only-if:
    > $$
    > \int_{-\infty}^{\infty}|h(\tau)|d\tau < \infty
    > $$